You’ve spent months, or even years, planning your restaurant.

 1. Kick off with a soft opening

-Open the doors to your restaurant discreetly with a soft opening before the grand opening.
+This is the standard advice for a reason.
+A soft opening is an exclusive event with a limited menu, usually a dinner, and many restaurants hold a few soft openings before their restaurant opens to the public or before hosting a grand opening.
 To ensure that the majority of media and social media buzz goes towards your grand opening, don’t publicize the soft opening heavily.

 A soft opening gives you the chance to beta test your menu and lets staff practice what they’ve learned from their employee handbook and training.
-Maximize your soft opening by giving out samples, getting customer feedback, and incorporating the feedback into the menu, decor, and service style before the big day.
+Your initial soft opening might be just for family and friends, designed to test how your restaurant performs for the friendliest of audiences.
+You can also maximize your soft opening by giving out samples, getting customer feedback and incorporating the feedback into the menu, decor and service style before the big day.

 How far ahead of the grand opening should you soft open?

-What should you do for your restaurant soft opening?
+What should you do for your restaurant’s soft opening?

 - Give out samples from your menu